The best Swimming Pools in Vienna (with a map!)

 1. Schafbergbad

 The area of this swimming pool is green, and you can enjoy a panoramic view of the city at the entrance.
 There are 3 swimming areas, 2 smaller ones and one big with the longest waterslide in Vienna.
-The slide opens every other hour, so you must pay attention to when the lifeguards are giving the signal to open it.
+The slide opens every other hour, so you must pay attention to when the lifeguards signal to open it.
 There are free lockers and sunbeds available.

 Opening hours of Schafbergbad